 - Access to a range of events, seminars, reading groups, and workshops delivered by leaders in research, government, and industry – see a selection of what is happening at the Institute on our events pages.

 - Opportunities to collaborate on Turing research projects.

 - High spec laptop for the duration of your placement and support from our dedicated Research Engineering Team.

-We welcome applications from students who will embrace the opportunity to enrich their own research and take the opportunity to engage with others.
+There is no typical Turing student.
+We welcome applications from students who will embrace the opportunity to enrich their own research through the Turing environment.
 We encourage applications from a broad range of academic disciplines and backgrounds, especially those whose research spans multiple disciplines and applications and aligns with the Institute’s research areas.
-Students should consider how they would best utilise a placement at the Turing and what they feel they could contribute to our academic and broader community.
+Students should consider how they would best utilise a placement at the Turing to support their current research and contribute to their PhD work and what they feel they could contribute to our academic and broader community and engage with others.

-Students will remain enrolled at their university while they are based full-time at the Turing in London and must have the support of their supervisor or university to study away.
+Students will remain enrolled at their university while they are based at the Turing in London and must have the support of their supervisor and university to study away.

 The Alan Turing Institute is committed to championing equality, diversity, and inclusion.
 If you have questions about the Enrichment scheme or require any adjustments to the application process please contact our team on [email protected] or on 0203 862 3345.